thomasclaudiushuber/Getting-Started-With-TypeScript-edition1/README.md

-# Getting Started with TypeScript
+# Getting Started with TypeScript - 1st edition

 Hi there!